 Ann's research projects include an EU funded project called VeggiEAT which aims to develop an EU platform for predictive modelling of processed vegetable intake that takes into account individual characteristics (acceptability, intake level, age groups) as well as environmental cues (choice architecture and institutional setting).
 This research will be achieved through the development of consumer-oriented products (sensory analysis); the development of recipes for use by food providers (restaurants, canteens, etc.); and the benchmarking of choice architecture facilitating the consumption of vegetables.
 The project aims to invigorate the vegetable sector in Europe while addressing in a constructive way the EU objectives of healthier eating at population level.
 Ann works on this project alongside Professor Heather Hartwell who both teach on the Public Health course.

 Another research project Professor Ann Hemingway's involved in is The Horse Course, which using horses to help young people with difficulties, or people with drug or alcohol misuse to build confidence and reduce behavioural problems.
 Ann's research is evaluating the program and exploring the health and wellbeing benefits of human and animal connections.

 Professor Edwin van Teijlingen

-I am trained as a medical sociologist and I have an interest in mixed-methods research, qualitative research and evaluation research.
-A large share of my academic work has been in the field of either Public Health or the Organisation of Maternity Care.
-I have substantial research experience in conducting large-scale comparative studies, often using mixed-methods approaches.
+Professor Edwin van Teijlingen is trained as a medical sociologist and has an interest in mixed-methods research, qualitative research and evaluation research.
+A large share of his academic work has been in the field of either Public Health or the Organisation of Maternity Care.
+He has substantial research experience in conducting large-scale comparative studies, often using mixed-methods approaches.

-My overseas¿ research is largely based in Nepal.
-We are involved in the evaluation of a community-based project funded by Green Tara Trust (UK-based Buddhist charity) tries to improve the uptake of antenatal care.
+His overseas research is largely based in Nepal.
+He is involved in the evaluation of a community-based project funded by Green Tara Trust (UK-based Buddhist charity) tries to improve the uptake of antenatal care.

 Professor Ahmed Khattab